-We have commissioned Arc Research to deliver some academic research on the above in order to build a robust body of local evidence to make the case for mainstreaming arts on prescription longer term.
+We commissioned Arc Research to deliver academic research on the above in order to build a robust body of local evidence to make the case for mainstreaming arts on prescription longer term.

 Evidence from partners tells us our approach works because activity is non-clinical and we work with people identified as ‘falling through the gaps’: ‘I think the beauty of this place is that it’s not just open to people with mental illnesses…so there’s all walks of life coming in here and they’re not segregated or judged.’

 Our outcomes are on target as evidenced by our ongoing consultation with participants, peer volunteers and partners, including our use of the Warwick-Edinburgh Mental Well-being scale.
 For example, for the Creative Directions project, recent evidence shows that:

 - 58% of participants feel less isolated and more connected through increased access to regular positive activity